 3. Your Credit Score Might Be Impacted

 Once your student loans are in default, the lender or the collection agency will report your default to the three major credit bureaus.
 This means that your credit score could take a hit.
 A low credit score can make it harder for you to get a competitive interest rate when borrowing for other needs, like a car or home loan.
-But it’s worth noting that having loans in default can make it difficult to buy or sell assets like real estate at all.
+In fact, having federal student loans in default can make it difficult to buy or sell real estate and other assets.

 4. You Might Have to Give up Your Tax Refund, or a Portion of Your Wages